Adroiti/docs-for-code-review-tools/RuboCop/Style-IfInsideElse.md

-Pattern: If inside else
+Pattern: Unused `elsif`

 Issue: -

 ## Description

 If the `else` branch of a conditional consists solely of an `if` node, it can be combined with the `else` to become an `elsif`.
 This helps to keep the nesting level from getting too deep.

 ### Example